Our outpatient services

 What our patients say

 "I thought St Luke's would feel more like a hospital but it is very homely.
 Day Care is more like a very posh, comfortable living room than an institution.
 When I first arrived and the nurse talked through my programme of therapies, I was surprised by how much was on offer.
 I hadn't expected that things like acupuncture, aromatherapy and massage would be.
-It will give me a chance to talk to other patients."
+It gave me a chance to talk to other patients."